Home

 Hence, the habit of drivers in the queue telling the first car that the lights have changed to green with a toot on the horn.

 Although friendly and welcoming, Greeks are generally a volatile and excitable race.
 They are quick to raise their voice and seemingly unafraid to express their emotions, and this reflects in their driving.
-Couple this with roads that are of a poorer quality than most serving the same volume of traffic, and you produce accidents - and one of the worse traffic accident records in the Europe in fact.
+Couple this with roads that are often of a poorer quality than most serving the same volume of traffic, and you produce accidents - and one of the worse traffic accident records in Europe in fact.

-The Roads in Crete
+Roads in Crete

 There is really only one main highway in Crete and this is the E45 which runs along its width from Kastelli Kissamos in the west to Sitia in the east.
 Commonly known as the New National Road, it is not a true motorway that you might be used to in the UK, Europe or North America for example.